 27 November 2015 - EU clothing imports have experienced radically different trends in the third quarter and the first three quarters this year, depending on product categories and origins.
 Prices in US$ terms may have risen or be subject to a single to double-digit decline depending on categories of products.
 Our series of comparison tables offer a comprehensive view of EU clothing imports per HS 4-digit category with volume, value and unit price changes, while market shares are also calculated for each major supplying country.
 Full data are available for download.

-22 May 2015 - Wool prices have slightly declined in US$ terms this week, however rising in A$ terms, as demand remains strong amid rapidly disappearing inventories.
-Our weekly report delivers a comprehensive view of wool prices in Australia, with a long list of micron types in A$, US$ and euro terms.
+27 November 2015 - Wool prices have risen this week in US$ and euro terms over a new increase of the Australian dollar which has been boosted by a possible rise of benchmark interest rates in December.
+Our report delivers a comprehensive view of wool prices in Australia, with a long list of micron types in A$, US$ and euro terms.
 Historical charts are also available, such as downloadable historical data.
 The China's Nanjing market is covered whereas links to weekly New Zealand and South African markets are provided.

-21 May 2015 - Viscose prices have stayed unchanged at their higher level, by contrast with the fall of polyester prices in the last days.
+26 November 2015 - Viscose prices have continued slightly sliding in China, triggering a reaction from several producers.
 Our weekly report covers the viscose/rayon staple fiber and filament markets over the last 12 months.
 Viscose spun yarn prices are also available.
 Cotton linter, cotton pulp and wood pulp prices on domestic and import markets are being tracked over the last 12 months, in addition.

 Price Reports Next »